IndexCoop/ITIPS/ITIPS/ITIP-002.md

 - Has hooks for both issuance and redemption
     - Redemption hook not needed right now but future issuance modules may support it
 - `AirdropExtension` allows adding and removing airdrop tokens
-    - For completeness, add all manager function of `AirdropModule` to this
+    - Add all manager functions except for `updateFeeRecipient` and `updateAirdropFee`
+    - `initializeAirdropModule` will always change `feeRecipient` to the manager and `airdropFee` to zero

 ## Checkpoint 2
 **Reviewer**: @richardliang